Sleep deprivation is a condition where a person does not get enough sleep. Below we discuss the symptoms, causes, and treatments to consider.

 Nowadays, many people choose to forgo sleep for entertainment and getting some me-time in a phenomenon called “”

 Here, individuals stay up late at night scrolling through social media, watching TV, chatting with their friends, shopping online, or just switching between different apps on their phones.
 Experts say this may be an attempt to reclaim the time lost during the day by trying to extend the bedtime as much as possible.
+While some states have worse sleep deprivation than others, it’s a nationwide issue that too many people aren’t getting enough sleep.

 What Are The Symptoms Of Sleep Deprivation